DEV-YJY/Week6-Cat-norris/README.md

 This is an application that generates a random cat photo with a Chuck Norris quote.

 - A user can:
-  - Click and view the details of the random movie.
+  - Click and view a cat photo with Chuck Norris quote generated in a random order.

 ## Demonstration